sign-language-processing/signwriting-transcription/signwriting_transcription/pose_to_signwriting/README.md

 tensorboard --logdir /content/models/poses/tensorboard
 ```

-## using bash script for fast training and updating the model
+## Using bash script for fast training and updating the model

 For training pre-trained model, you can use the following bash script: